-Hickory Canyons Natural Area Trail is a 0.9 mile lightly trafficked loop trail located near Farmington, MO that features a waterfall and is rated as moderate.
+Hickory Canyons Natural Area Trail is a 0.9 mile lightly trafficked loop trail located near Farmington, Missouri that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This trail though short has it all.
 There are actually two trails.
 One is a half mile trail and the other a one mile trail.
 Stunning terrain and rock formations.